 The issuer or borrower will typically pay the financial guarantee fee in a primary transaction as it is part of its cost of funding.
-The protection that investors derive from the financial guarantee can allow them to offer better pricing to issuers/borrowers than would have been the case without the financial guarantee or, in some cases, can allow them to participate in a transaction where they otherwise would not have been able to (for example, if the investor could not take construction risk without the financial guarantee).
+The protection that investors derive from the financial guarantee can allow them to offer better pricing to issuers/borrowers than would have been the case without the financial guarantee or, in some cases, can allow them to participate in a transaction that they would otherwise have to decline (for example, if the investor could not take construction risk without the financial guarantee).

-The structure diagram below illustrates a transaction with a primary financial guarantee:
+The structure diagram below illustrates a transaction with a primary financial guarantee.

 An example of when a secondary guarantee would be given is where a lender or investor is seeking credit protection in respect of an existing exposure that the lender or investor has on its books.
-In a secondary transaction, the ultimate beneficiary of the Assured Guaranty financial guarantee would be the lender or investor itself and the lender or investor would pay Assured Guaranty's financial guarantee fee as it is a protection that the bank or investor is buying for itself to mitigate credit risk or to derive regulatory capital savings in respect of those existing exposures or for other reasons.
+In a secondary transaction, the ultimate beneficiary of the Assured Guaranty financial guarantee would be the lender or investor itself, and the lender or investor would pay Assured Guaranty's financial guarantee fee, as it is a protection that the bank or investor is buying for itself to mitigate credit risk or to derive regulatory capital savings in respect of those existing exposures, or for other reasons.

-In Australia, Assured Guaranty could provide a secondary financial guarantee with an investor or a bank via its Transferrable Custody Receipt programme (see question 31 for more details), whereby the beneficiary of the financial guarantee would be Citibank in London in order to provide a more tradable security for the investor.
+In the EU, Assured Guaranty could provide a secondary financial guarantee to an investor or a bank directly or via its Transferrable Custody Receipt programme (see question 29 for more details).